Jack White and The Raconteurs 'perplex' fans with video shot at House on the Rock

-House on the Rock near Dodgeville attracts lots of tourists to view the strange, eclectic collections of architect Alex Jordan.
-It recently drew Jack White, of The White Stripes, and served as the backdrop for his latest video with The Raconteurs.
+The House on the Rock between Spring Green and Dodgeville attracts lots of tourists to view the strange, eclectic collections of architect Alex Jordan.
+It recently drew musician Jack White, of The White Stripes, and was the backdrop for his latest video with The Raconteurs.

 The video, “Somedays (I Don’t Feel Like Trying),” from the band’s recent “Help Us Stranger” album, features exterior shots of the house but spends most of its time in and near the giant indoor carousel and in the house’s 218-foot “Infinity Room.”